Underground big room trance.

 Las Vegas-based EDM DJ/producer with EDMA awards and Coldharbour pedigree, currently positioned as "finance executive turned DJ" — a narrative liability that undermines artist credibility.

 The "finance guy turned DJ" narrative is an anchor.
 Current press, website, and social lead with Tradebloc background instead of music-first identity.
-This creates a 50:1 ratio gap: 120K Instagram followers but only 2.4K Spotify monthly listeners.
-The audience knows Tim Clark the persona; they don't know Tim Clark the artist.
+Previous management built inflated metrics through paid follower acquisition and pay-to-play press—the DJ Mag feature was a paid ad, not organic coverage.
+This creates a 50:1 ratio gap: 120K Instagram followers but only 2.4K Spotify monthly listeners and sub-100 likes per feed post.
+The audience is largely bots; real engagement suggests only a few hundred genuine followers paying attention at any given time.

 120K followers